ml-archive/paginator/README.md

 ### `RawSQL`

-For convenience, Paginator also comes with support for paginating raw SQL queries for complex expressions not compatible with Fluent
+Paginator also comes with support for paginating raw SQL queries for complex expressions not compatible with Fluent.

 Simple example using PostgreSQL:
 ```swift